Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 <br />

 We should be careful to avoid thinking that Python uses the name of the parameter to do any kind of validation.
-As usual, the name provides information to us developers, not to Python.
+The name provides information to us developers, not to Python.
+Flask does provide a way to specify a [converter](https://flask.palletsprojects.com/en/3.0.x/api/#url-route-registrations) for route parameters that can help with validation, but we won't cover that in this curriculum.

 ### !end-callout